What does a Sales Inspector do?

 - Bachelor’s degree in Business, Finance, or a related field.

-- Minimum of 3 years of experience in sales, auditing, or a related field.
+- Minimum of 3 years of experience in sales compliance or a related field.

-- Strong understanding of sales processes and industry regulations.
+- Strong understanding of industry regulations and compliance standards.

 - Excellent analytical and problem-solving skills.